ahillss/ParsingMachine/README.md

 #####Leave State Callback
 A callback for leaving a state.
 The *from state* is the state being left and the *to state* is the next state being entered.

-The lack of *fromPos* and *toPos* is due to the leave callback is deferred until the next state is entered, if the source being parsed is updated before then (i.e. modified during an event) those parsing positions would be out of date (in the future this may be changed anyway).
+The lack of *fromPos* and *toPos* is due to the leave callback is deferred until the next state is entered, if the source being parsed is updated before then (i.e. modified during an event) those parsing positions would be out of date (in the future this may be changed to include those parameters anyway).

 ```C
 void on_leave_state_A(PARMAC_DEPTH stkDepth,